Nanoflare: Nanoflares and coronal heating

 The problem of coronal heating is still unsolved, although research is ongoing and other evidence of nanoflares has been found in the solar corona.

 The amount of energy stored in the solar magnetic field can account for the coronal heating necessary to maintain the plasma at this temperature and to balance coronal radiative losses.

 The radiation is not the only mechanism of energy loss in the corona: since the plasma is highly ionized and the magnetic field is well organized, the thermal conduction is a competitive process.

 The energy losses due to the thermal conduction are of the same order of coronal radiative losses.
 The energy released in the corona which is not radiated externally is conducted back towards the chromosphere along the arcs.

 In the transition region where the temperature is about 104 -105 K, radiative losses are too high to be balanced by any form of mechanical heating.

 The very high temperature gradient observed in this range of temperatures increases the conductive flux in order to supply for the irradiated power.

-In other words, the transition region is so steep (the temperature increases from 10kK to 1MK in a distance of the order of 100 km) because the thermal conduction from the superior hotter atmosphere must balance the high radiative losses, as indicated to the numerous emission lines, which are formed from ionized atoms (oxygen, carbon, iron and so on).
+In other words, the transition region is so steep (the temperature increases from 10 kK to 1 MK in a distance of the order of 100 km) because the thermal conduction from the superior hotter atmosphere must balance the high radiative losses, as indicated to the numerous emission lines, which are formed from ionized atoms (oxygen, carbon, iron and so on).

 The solar convection can supply the required heating, but in a way not yet known in detail.
 Actually, it is still unclear how this energy is transmitted from the chromosphere(where it could be absorbed or reflected), and then dissipated into the corona instead of dispersing into the solar wind.

 Furthermore, where does it occur exactly?
 In the low corona or mainly in the higher corona, where the magnetic field lines open into the space heliosphere, driving the solar wind into the Solar System.

 The importance of the magnetic field is recognized by all the scientists:

 there is a strict correspondence between the active regions, where the irradiated flux is higher (especially in the X-rays), and the regions of intense magnetic field.

 The problem of coronal heating is complicated by the fact that different coronal features require very different amounts of energy.

 It is difficult to believe that very dynamic and energetic phenomena such as flares and coronal mass ejections share the same source of energy with stable structures covering very large areas on the Sun: if nanoflares would have heated the whole corona, then they should be distributed so uniformly so as to look like a steady heating.